timjolson/PicusMartius2/Odroid/README.md

 # Setup instructions for the Odroid

+## On separate machine

 ### Format SD Card as FAT
+if SD Card is already setup to boot, format the partition named *boot*

 ### Get minimal OS image for xu4
 https://odroid.in/ubuntu_16.04lts/